-The variation in respiratory outcomes is reported in Table 3: statistically significant improvements were found both in BGA and in night-time SpO2 monitoring (FiO2, PH, PCO2, P/F, PAaO2, SO2, Baseline SpO2, T88, Mean SpO2, Lower SpO2 and Mean of minima).
-We did not find evidence of difference between selected devices in terms of radiologic scores (Table 2).
+The variation in respiratory outcomes is reported in Table 3: statistically significant improvements were found both in BGA and in night-time SpO2 monitoring [fraction of inspired oxygen (FiO2), pH, partial pressure of CO2 (PCO2), PO2/FiO2 (P/F), arterial alveolar gradient (PAaO2), Arterial oxygen saturation (SO2), baseline SpO2, time with SpO2<88%, mean SpO2, lower SpO2 and mean of minima].
+We did not find evidence of the difference between selected devices in terms of radiologic scores (Table 2).